8 Best Fertilizers For Dahlias (And How To Use)

 Flower fuel bloom booster is a very concentrated liquid feed that features high available phosphorous and potassium and very low nitrogen.
 This bloom booster is great if you are in a dry, drought like environment with poor soil.
 It will help promote large flower buds, but be careful not to overuse it.

-Bone meal provides ready to go phosphorous and calcium that will support the strong root development of your dahlia tuber.
-The phosphorous in the product will assist in energy towards strong, beautiful flower blooms.
+This organic fertilizer provides ready to go phosphorous and calcium that will support the strong root development of your dahlia tuber.
+The phosphorous will assist in energy towards strong, beautiful flower blooms.
 Mix in with soil at time of planting.

 What Is NPK Ratio?